FREQUENTLY ASKED QUESTIONS

 What makes Chicago Fire FC Camps unique?

 Chicago Fire FC Camps are the only camps in the Midwest that are operated by a professional football club.
-All camps will follow a curriculum specifically designed by football experts to meet the needs of youth football players of all ages and abilities.
+All camps will follow a curriculum specifically designed by soccer experts to meet the needs of youth soccer players of all ages and abilities.

 What can I expect from a Chicago Fire FC Camp?

 Chicago Fire FC Camps offer a structured weekly experience with our professional coaching staff in alignment with the Illinois Department of Commerce’s Restore Illinois guidelines.
-Players will interact with their coach through a small group structure each week as they guide each participant through football skills and challenges.
-Sessions are structured around daily themes that take a closer look at technical football skills and holistic football concepts
+Players will interact with their coach through a small group structure each week as they guide each participant through soccer skills and challenges.
+Sessions are structured around daily themes that take a closer look at technical soccer skills and holistic soccer concepts.

 How do I register for a camp?